If you want to take some time out from your phone, here's some tried and tested productivity apps that could help.

 If you want to take back some control and break your app habit, give the Space app (Android and iOS) a go.

-The app gives you a replacement icon for the app(s) you need space from.
+Space gives you a replacement icon for the apps you need a break from.
 The new icon gives you a quick breathing exercise to do before taking you to the real app.

 Introducing a moment of zen, helps you to beat instant gratification and to kick your app habit without having to delete anything.